KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 Set this variable to a space-separated list, which is interpreted as a command and its options to precede the `make install` command used to install modules.
-This is useful for installing packages with Sudo for example, but please be careful while dealing with root privileges.
+This is useful for installing packages with sudo for example, but please be careful while dealing with root privileges.

 Related command-line option: --make-install-prefix \<value\>